-A statement from the Managing Partner
+Statement from the Managing Partner

-RPC is a global law firm and recognised as leaders in markets ranging from retail to insurance, technology to media.
-We have a global staff count of over 900 people, comprising 125 partners and over 300 lawyers.
+RPC is a global law firm recognised as leaders in markets ranging from retail to insurance, technology to media.
+We have a global staff count of over 1000 people, comprising 131 partners and over 480 lawyers.

 RPC is opposed to all forms of modern slavery and human trafficking.
 It has a severe impact on the individuals subjected to it and for wider society generally.
-RPC recognises that this is a global issue and steps should be taken to combat it both at home and abroad.
+RPC recognises that this is a global issue and takes steps to ensure its policies and controls are implemented across all its offices worldwide.